Interview with Nalini Krishan

 The Battle of Geonosis

-The Battle of Geonosis was quite a historic event when you think about it.
-It was technically the first big battle of what would be known as The Clone Wars.
+The Battle of Geonosis was technically the first big battle of what would become the Clone Wars.
 This was the first big test of the clone army, created specifically to fight wars and serve as the Grand Army of the Republic.
-If the clones failed their first big military test, the war might have ended right there.
-There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the Battle of Geonosis.
+If the clones failed their first test, the war might have ended right then and there.
+There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the battle.

 Representative Binks